 Over the past nine years, International Forum Bosnia has, as part of its International Summer Schools on Youth and Heritage, included a number of work activities whereby the young participants have cleaned up and cleared large parts of the riverbank and done preliminary clearance works on the old monuments in the river.
-In recent years there has been a focus on the Podgrad watermill.
-This mill had been particularly damaged.
-The walls of the building had completely disappeared, the watercourses and mill races had been concreted over, almost all trace of the monument obliterated.
-As a result of the dedicated work of our volunteers, the concrete and other rubble has been cleared and some of remaining walls and structures cleaned and conserved, while the surrounding area of the river has been cleaned and restored to a healthy natural condition.
+In recent years, there has been a focus on the Podgrad watermill.
+This mill had been particularly damaged and almost all trace of the monument obliterated.
+Thanks to the dedicated work of our volunteers, the concrete and other rubble has been cleared away and some of remaining walls and structures cleaned and conserved, while the surrounding area of the river has been cleaned and restored to a healthy natural condition.
 During the last year, in recognition of these activities, International Forum Bosnia was allocated the right of use of the mill by the Government of the Federation of Bosnia and Herzegovina.
 An application has been lodged for planning permission to fully reconstruct the mill, in its original form, but with sufficient adaptation to allow the resulting space to be used for lectures and exhibitions and other cultural activities.

-The plan for 2016 is for the volunteers to work on conservation and partial restoration of the impoundment, mill races, tail races and sluices (the surviving structures which were uncovered by the removal of concrete in previous years).
+The plan for 2018 is for the volunteers to work on conservation and partial restoration of the impoundment, mill races, tail races and sluices (the surviving structures which were uncovered by the removal of concrete in previous years).
 This will prepare the ground for more serious reconstruction works, once planning permission is given.